-The Zero Interaction Potency calculates the expected effect of two drugs under the assumption that they do not potentiate each other, i.e., both assumptions of the Loewe model and the Bliss model are met:
+\paragraph{Zero Interaction Potency (ZIP)} The Zero Interaction Potency calculates the expected effect of two drugs under the assumption that they do not potentiate each other, i.e., both assumptions of the Loewe model and the Bliss model are met:

 where ${x_1}$, ${x_2}$, ${m_1}$, ${m_2}$, ${\lambda_1}$ and ${\lambda_2}$, are defined in the Loewe model section.